equs-python/__equs__.Python/day-0-introduction-to-python/os_setup.md

 # Mac

 ## Brew Setup (Optional)
-Homebrew is a package manager for Mac, using this will likely make the installation process much easier, but you can still do it manually if you want.
+[Homebrew](https://brew.sh) is a package manager for Mac.
+Using this will likely make the installation process much easier, but you can still do it manually if you want.

 ## Python Setup